wso2/docs-is/en/docs/using-wso2-identity-server/removing-references-to-deleted-user-identities.md

 metadata database tables, access logs, audit logs as well as any other log files in WSO2 IS.

-!!! note

-    Before you begin, keep the following in mind,
+!!! note "Before you begin, keep the following in mind"

     -   The purpose of this tool is to remove references to personally identifiable information of a user that can persist in RDBMS tables